 This is a re-visit for us.
 For some reason it looked much nicer three years ago.
-For anyone who would like to be refreshed on the park you can click on this link: goto: Bear Cave

-This is actually the office.
+Above is actually the office.
 Just a couple of pictures to remind you of the park.
 We're in a totally different location, you might call the cheap seats.
-When we got here we were across the street with no satellite and no sewer.
-Come today, Sunday AM, the campers that were here were leaving so we moved to they're spot so now, at least we have satellite.
+When we got here, we were across the street with no satellite and no sewer.
+Today, Sunday AM, the campers that were here were leaving so we moved to they're spot so now, at least we have satellite.
 This is a concern we did not have three years ago, July 20, 2015, when we were here last.
 Hard to believe three years have go by so fast.
 This will be a seven-day stay leaving this coming Saturday.